-- (1) The specific standards for all areas of special flood hazard where base flood elevation has been provided shall be required as set forth in Section 12-104(2). - (2) Adequate drainage paths shall be required around structures on slopes, in order to guide floodwaters around and away from proposed structures. - Floodway.
-Located within areas of special flood hazard established in Section 12-102(1), are areas designated as floodways.
-Since the floodway is an extremely hazardous area due to the velocity of floodwaters that carry debris and potential projectiles, the following provisions shall apply: - A. The community shall select and adopt a regulatory floodway based on the principle that the area chosen for the regulatory floodway must be designed to carry the waters of the base flood without increasing the water surface elevation of that flood more than one (1) foot at any point. - B. The community shall prohibit any encroachments, including fill, new construction, substantial improvements, and other development within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge.
+- 1) The specific standards for all areas of special flood hazard where base flood elevation has been provided shall be required as set forth in Section 10-104(2 and 3). - 2) Adequate drainage paths shall be required around structures on slopes, in order to guide floodwaters around and away from proposed structures. - 5.
+Floodway (as determined from data available from other sources).
+If a community determines there are areas of special flood hazard that may be defined as floodway, through the use of base flood elevation and floodway data available from a Federal, state, or other source, including data developed pursuant to Article 4, Section A (4)(f)(4), and determines this data is suitable as criteria for requiring that new construction, substantial improvements, or other development in Zone A, the community must meet the following standards:

-- C. If Section 12-104(5)(B), is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this Article. - D. In unnumbered A zones, the community shall obtain, review, and reasonably utilize any base flood elevation or floodway data currently available from Federal, State, or other sources as set forth in Section 12-104(1)(B). - 6.
+- A. The community shall select and adopt a regulatory floodway based on the principle that the area chosen for the regulatory floodway must be designed to carry the waters of the base flood without increasing the water surface elevation of that flood more than one (1) foot at any point. - B. The community shall prohibit any encroachments, including fill, new construction, substantial improvements, and other development within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge. - C. If Section 10-104(5)(B), is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this Article. - D. In unnumbered A zones, the community shall obtain, review, and reasonably utilize any base flood elevation or floodway data currently available from Federal, State, or other sources as set forth in Section 10-104(1)(B). - 6.
 Recreational Vehicles.
-Require that recreational vehicles placed on sites within all unnumbered and numbered A Zones, AE, AH, and AO Zones on the community's FIRM either: - A. Be on the site for fewer than 120 consecutive days, or - B. Be fully licensed and ready for highway use; or - C. Meet the permitting, elevation, and anchoring requirements for manufactured homes of this Article. - A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices, and has no permanently attached additions.
+Require that recreational vehicles placed on sites within all unnumbered and numbered A Zones, AE, AH, and AO Zones on the community's FIRM either: - A. Be on the site for fewer than 180 consecutive days, or - B. Be fully licensed and ready for highway use; or - C. Meet the permitting, elevation, and anchoring requirements for manufactured homes of this Article. - A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices, and has no permanently attached additions.

-12-105 Floodplain Management Variance Procedures:
+10-105 Floodplain Management Variance Procedures: